Skip to content

 Why Install GNOME on Ubuntu 24.04 Server?

-Installing GNOME on Ubuntu 24.04 Server turns your command-line system into a user-friendly desktop, making it easier to run apps and manage files visually if you prefer windows and icons.
+Installing GNOME on Ubuntu 24.04 Server changes the command-line system into a user-friendly desktop.
+This GNOME installation makes running apps and managing files visually easier for users who prefer windows and icons over text commands.

 Prerequisites